 You can help out your chickens during their molt by providing them with high quality protein foods.
 Feathers are made of protein, so it takes a lot of it for them to manufacture new ones.
 Some birds may even be able to continue laying if they are getting enough nutrients, although not all will do so.
 Drop low protein snacks and filler foods, and up the quantity of protein.
 Some good ideas are mealworms, black oil sunflower seeds, scrambled eggs, cat food, diary products like yogurt, and tuna or other fish.

 The newly growing feather are very sensitive.
 They emerge through a shaft that can bleed quite profusely if damaged, so try not to handle your birds as much as possible, and be very gentle when you must pick them up.
 It’s also a good idea to limit their stress as much as possible.
-When your chickens are molting is not a good time to introduce new flock members or move to a new home.
+When your chickens are molting is not a good time to introduce new flock members or move them to a new home.
 Let them regain their dignity first!

 Utah State Extension: Molting and Determining Production of Laying Hens